stockcrack/climanx/README.md

-# climanx
+# VlindGuide
-Prototype of the ClimAnx climate anxiety art project
+Prototype of the VlindGuide educational program for managing climate anxiety